Dallas Estate Planning Attorneys

 If you executed a Last Will & Testament before your divorce, it is essential that you obtain an updated Last Will & Testament to reflect the significant change in your marital status.
 The lawyers at The Branch Law Firm in Rockwall are experienced in drafting the detailed documents that you need to ensure that your property goes to your lawful heirs.

 Call (469) 299-5944 to schedule an initial consultation with our lawyers.

 In Texas, death without a will is called intestate.
-If you do not have a last will and testament, state law decides who inherits your estate and how your possessions are distributed.
+If you do not have a last will and testament, the state law decides who inherits your estate and how your possessions are distributed.

 Rather than leaving your property to chance, an up-to-date last will and testament: